-The decision is made by the Director of Communications or his/her designee or the Vice President for Student Life considering all available facts, including whether the crime is considered to be a serious or continuing threat to students or employees.
+The decision is made by the Director of Communications or his/her designee or the Dean of Students considering all available facts, including whether the crime is considered to be a serious or continuing threat to students or employees.

 Timely warning notices are typically distributed to the TU community via ALERTUS.
 The TU Director of Communications is primarily responsible for determining the content and distributing a timely warning notice to the community, and such notifications are distributed via official TU email.
-If unable to distribute the notice, the VP of Student for Student Life is also authorized distribute a timely warning notice to the community.
-The Director of Communications or designee notifies the University Vice President for Student Life and provides detailed information.
-The Vice President for Student Life informs other University personnel as appropriate i.e., the President's Cabinet and President's Cabinet in advance of notice distribution.
+If unable to distribute the notice, the

+Dean of Students is also authorized to distribute a timely warning notice to the community.
+The Director of Communications or designee notifies the Dean of Students and provides detailed information.
+The Dean of Students informs other University personnel as appropriate i.e., the President's Cabinet and President's Cabinet in advance of notice distribution.